earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/05-pandas-dataframes/exercises/2019-08-02-pandas-dataframes-01-intro-pandas-dataframes.md

 1. Unlike `numpy arrays`, each column in a `pandas dataframe` can have a labeled name (i.e. header name such as `months`) and can contain a different type of data from its neighboring columns.

-2. By default, `pandas dataframes` are always two-dimensional.
-This means cells within the `pandas dataframe` can be identified by its combined row and column index (e.g. `[row index, column index]`).
+2. Cells within the `pandas dataframe` can be identified by its combined row and column index (e.g. `[row index, column index]`).
 All cells have both a row index and a column index, even if there is only one row and/or one column in the `pandas dataframe`.

 3. In addition to indexing by location, you can also query for data within `pandas dataframes` based on specific values or attributes.